ahocevar/js-workshop/src/doc/index.rst

-.. module:: geoext.javascript
+.. module:: javascript
-    :synopsis: Learn about JavaScript the way it is used in GeoExt.
+    :synopsis: Learn about JavaScript the way it is used in OpenLayers.

-.. _geoext.javascript:
+.. _javascript:

 JavaScript Basics for Geospatial Web Applications
 =================================================